microcks/microcks.io/content/documentation/using/advanced/dispatching.md

 #### Test our new rule!

-Given the templated responses and the above dispatching rule evaluting the body of incoming requests, we can now test our mock.
+Given the templated responses and the above dispatching rule evaluating the body of incoming requests, we can now test our mock.

 Let start by creating a new beer coming from Belgium: